-- what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context). - about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe. - that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. - how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know. - how to recognise and report feelings of being unsafe or feeling bad about any adult. - how to ask for advice or help for themselves or others, and to keep trying until they are heard. - how to report concerns or abuse, and the vocabulary and confidence needed to do so. - where to get advice e.g. family, school and/or other sources.
+- What sorts of boundaries are appropriate in friendships with peers and others (including in a digital context). - About the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe. - That each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. - How to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know. - How to recognise and report feelings of being unsafe or feeling bad about any adult. - How to ask for advice or help for themselves or others, and to keep trying until they are heard.

+How to report concerns or abuse, and the vocabulary and confidence needed to do so.
+Where to get advice e.g. family, school and/or other sources.

 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1 What is the same and different about us?
 Who is special to us?
 What helps us stay healthy?
 What can we do with money?
 Who helps to keep us safe?
 How can we look after each other and the world?
 Year 2 What makes a good friend?
 What is bullying?
 What jobs do people do?
 What helps us to stay safe?
 What helps us grow and stay healthy?
 How do we recognise our feelings?
 Year 3 How can we be a good friend?
 What keeps us safe?
 What are families like?
 What makes a community?
 Why should we eat well and look after our teeth?
 Why should we keep active and sleep well?
 Year 4 What strengths, skills and interests do we have?
 How do we treat each other with respect?
 How can we manage our feelings?
 How will we grow and change?
 How can our choices make a difference to others and the environment?
 How can we manage risk in different places?
 Year 5 What makes up a person's identity?
 What decisions can people make with money?
 How can we help in an accident or emergency?
 How can friends communicate safely?
 How can drugs common to everyday life affect health?
 What jobs would we like?
+Year 6 How can we keep healthy / as we grow?
+How can the media influe ence people?
+What will change as we become more independent?
+How do friendships change as we grow?